Dheeraj998/bmic/README.md

-# bmi
+# bmi calculator

-A new Flutter project.
+A new Flutter project for calculating bmi.

 ## Getting Started